Patricia Hill Collins: Race, Class and Gender: An Anthology

-Published in 1992, Race, Class, and Gender: An Anthology was a collaboration with Margaret Andersen, in which Collins edited a compilation of essays on race, class, and gender.
+Published in 1992, Race, Class, and Gender: An Anthology was a collaboration with Margaret L. Andersen, in which Collins edited a compilation of essays on race, class, and gender.
 The book is widely recognized for shaping the field of race, class, and gender studies, as well as its related concept of intersectionality.
 The essays cover a variety of topics, from historical trends and their effects today, to the current media portrayal of minority groups.
 The tenth edition was published in 2020.